AppDaemon/appdaemon/docs/INSTALL.rst

 running Python.
 This is essentially an Ubuntu distribution and works extremely well.
 It is possible to run AppDaemon in exactly the same way as for Linux distributions, and none of the above Windows Caveats apply to this version.
-This is the reccomended way to run AppDaemon in a Windows 10 and later environment.
+This is the recommended way to run AppDaemon in a Windows 10 and later environment.

 Raspbian